-- exclusion of issuers rated F and G at purchase; - the "rating improvement" approach: the weighted average ESG rating of the portfolio must be higher than the weighted average ESG rating of the investment universe of the UCI after eliminating the 20% lowest-rated issuers; - the coverage rate is 90% (in accordance with AMF regulations). - What is the minimum proportion of the financial product's investment scope that it is committed to reducing before applying this investment strategy?
+- exclusion of directly held individual securities of issuers rated G at purchase; - the "rating improvement" approach: the portfolio's ESG rating must be higher than the ESG rating of the index representative of its investment universe for its corporate equity and bond components.
+The ESG score of the UCI in which the portfolio is invested is calculated by means of transparent analysis of the positions held in each UCI and aggregated into the calculation of the portfolio's ESG score; - the coverage rate of portfolio securities is in compliance with AMF rules (75% or 90% depending on the nature of the financial instrument concerned). - What is the minimum proportion of the financial product's investment scope that it is committed to reducing before applying this investment strategy?